Best non-toxic air fryers – we tested the top ceramic, stainless steel, and glass alternatives for reassurance in the kitchen

 The Quick List

-We've tested and reviewed these air fryers, all with PFAS-free cooking surfaces.
-Here are our top picks at a glance.
-Below, I’ll dive into each model, our rigorous testing, and our research.
+We've tested and reviewed these air fryers with PFAS-free cooking surfaces.
+These are the quickest, most effective options on the market.
+Further down the page, I'll dive deeper into each model, our rigorous testing process, and our research.

 The Combi could replace every appliance in your kitchen.
 You can air fry, bake, roast, steam, proof, slow cook, sous vide, and more on enamel and ceramic surfaces.
 However, it is pretty big.